git-pull/website/code_explorer/django-vs-flask-2017.rst

 Flask's Initialization
 ----------------------

-Since Flask doesn't include database models,
+Since Flask only needs to piece together

 Flask and Databases
 -------------------